How to apply

 - Contribution to the public good

 - Benefit from Cranfield

 - Potential as an executive (under the following subcategories)

 - Results orientation

 - CAASF ambassador

 The final shortlist will be developed from the results of the interviews.

-For the finalists, there will be an interview which will either be done on person or via Skype which will comprise:
+For the finalists, there will be an interview which will either be done in person or via Skype, which will include:

 1. An interview

 The scholarship winner will be advised as soon as the decision is finalised in early May.
-There are various administrative tasks to be completed including signing an acceptance letter.
+There are various administrative tasks to be completed including signing the acceptance letter.